oxin-ros/systemd-docker/README.md

 executable can then be found in the Go binary directory (usually something like `$GO_ROOT/bin`) and it's called `systemd-docker`.

-It can also be build using a stand-alone docker image, see [here](https://github.com/DonTseTse/systemd-docker_build-container)
+It can also be build using a stand-alone docker image, see [here](https://github.com/DonTseTse/systemd-docker_build-container).
+Just be sure to specify this fork with the branch name: github.com/embtom/systemd-docker@master

 # Use
 Both